IN DEVELOPMENT: THE LIFE AND TIMES OF PHILIP K. DICK

 Based on American writer P.K.
 Dick’s novel Valis, a work in pursuit of the unknowable and – through humor – the inspirational.
 Dick’s characters are overcoming destructive misconceptions and exploring how humans are not alone and are part of a co-dependent and complex ecosystem.
 Ursula K. Le Guin has written, "...What [P.K.]
 Dick is entertaining us about is reality and madness, time and death, sin and salvation..."
 We begin development of The Life and Times of P.K.
-Dick in the summer of 2017 with December public showings at Triple Shadow Performance Barn.
+Dick in the summer of 2017.

-The program will include a showing of highlights from MEMORIES OF THE OLDEST GENERATION, our homegrown video documentary series, an ongoing project (2015, 2016, 2017) produced in 24 towns throughout Berkshire and Hampshire counties with support from the Massachusetts Cultural Council in partnership with local cultural councils.
-The videos capture, visually and orally, the voices of older generations who grew up in western New England and were farmers, mill, quarry and railroad workers, etc. Beth Skinner travels to participants’ homes to film interviews and capture the landscape.
-She edits the videos that are then broadcast on CTSB: Community Television of the Southern Berkshires, with DVDs available at each town library and at local historical societies.
+MEMORIES OF THE OLDEST GENERATION, our homegrown video documentary series, is an ongoing project initiated in 2015 and produced in 24 towns throughout Berkshire and Hampshire counties with support from the Massachusetts Cultural Council in partnership with local cultural councils.
+The videos capture, visually and orally, the voices of older generations who grew up in western New England and were farmers, mill, quarry and railroad workers, etc. Videos are broadcast on CTSB: Community Television of the Southern Berkshires, with DVDs available at each town library and at local historical societies.

 PRODUCTIONS IN REPERTORY